A guide that explains the Current and Potential ability system in Football Manager.

 A 3 star player in your team could still be an elite player compared to other teams.
 The higher the level of the players in your current team, the less likely everyone will receive 5 stars.
 A player that has 2 or 3 stars could still be either an elite player or a potential world-class player.

 If a player has this type of stars in his report this means that there is an uncertainty regarding his current or potential ability.
-For example a young player could have 2 or 3 black stars because your staff isn’t sure of his maximum potential.
+For example a young player could have 2 or 3 white stars because your staff isn’t sure of his maximum potential.
 Additional scouting will increase the knowledge of a player and the uncertainty will slowly disappear.